ansible/awx/tools/docker-compose/README.md

 > For running docker-compose detached mode, start the containers using the following command: `$ make docker-compose COMPOSE_UP_OPTS=-d`

+If you have encountered the infinitely-repeating `Waiting for postgres to be ready to accept connections` message during the execution, try to do the following:

+1. Stop and delete awx-related docker containers.
+2. Delete all associated docker volumes.
+3. Delete all associated docker networks.
+4. Repeat the process from scratch.

 ##### _(alternative method)_ Spin up a development environment with customized mesh node cluster